 The carnal mindset of seeing prayer as grappling and wrestling with God presupposes that God is reluctant or unwilling to answer the prayers of His children, or that God is very callous and insensitive to the plights and problems of His children.

-Consequently, like the ungodly judge mentioned in Luke 18, God needs to be bothered, begged, persuaded, or motivated through series of prayers, vain repetitions, plenty words, or protracted fasting before He could hear, consider, answer or respond positively to His children’s cries.
+Consequently, like the ungodly judge mentioned in Luke 18, God needs to be bothered, begged, persuaded, or motivated through series of prayers, vain repetitions, plenty words, or protracted fasting before He could be moved to hear, consider, answer or respond positively to His children’s cries.

 What a slander and terrible picture of a Loving God!